 Remember it is the responsibility of each provider to review the enclosed material to ensure he/she is familiar with the revisions.
-If you have any questions regarding the additions or revisions contained in the update, please contact the Office of the State EMS Medical Director at 410-706-0880.
-Thank you for your continued efforts in making the Maryland EMS system a world leader in the delivery of emergency care.
+If you have any questions regarding the additions or revisions contained in the update, please contact the Office of the State EMS Medical Director at (410) 706-0880.
+Thank you for all your hard work and dedication.